Selecting the Best Office Treadmill Base For Your DIY Treadmill Desk

 Because walking induces far more strain on the motor than running does, when you need the most horses to pull the belt along, the motor delivers the fewest.
 This leads to overheating of the motor and electronics, and—if this goes on for too long—premature failure of the component.
 We’ve seen 2.5 HP motors used in high-end running treadmills burn out every few months under the strain of daily walking at 1-2 mph for hours at a time.

 By the same token, we’ve seen 1.5 HP motors in low-cost treadmills originally designed for rehab applications (typically topping out at 4 mph) last forever with constant use in a treadmill desk application.
-This is because rehab treadmill are designed with drive trains that that provide their highest torque ratings (i.e. run at their highest RPMs) at much slower speeds than conventional cardio exercise treadmills are designed to run at.
+This is because rehab treadmills are designed with drive trains that that provide their highest torque ratings (i.e. run at their highest RPMs) at much slower speeds than conventional cardio exercise treadmills are designed to run at.

-There are many factors that come into play to determine whether a treadmill will do a good job at pulling a user of a particular weight along without undue strain.
+There are many factors that come into play to determine whether an under-desk treadmill will do a good job at pulling a user of a particular weight along without undue strain.
 In addition to the HP of the motor at walking speeds, there is the diameter and weight of the flywheel, the drive belt ratio, the roller diameters, and the friction co-efficient between the belt and the deck, to name but a few.
 Too small a flywheel, for example, can lead to exaggerated pulsing of the belt with every step, which is a very discomfiting sensation for most people.

 2. Weight Limit